sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

 ## Multiple Containers
-create a docker-compose yaml file
+create `docker-compose.yml` at the root of the project
 ```sh
 version: "3.8"
 services: